madhavappaneni/logger/README.md

 # logger
-A python script to Log into the Fortinet Firewall at NITC
+A python script to log-in to the Fortinet Firewall at NITC